 Increase control over assets: It’s important to always be aware of the condition of your assets.
-CMMS software allows users to track minute details of individual assets such as warranty information, maintenance history and MTBF (mean time between failure) data.
+CMMS systems allow users to track minute details of individual assets such as warranty information, maintenance history and MTBF (mean time between failure) data.

 Identify problems: This can refer to equipment issues identified by monitoring sensors, inefficient energy use logged by meter readings, personnel underperformance noted by work order metrics and much more.